-This period has many more years recorded about it than were lived.
-The key lives in Solomon’s temple construction were he says when that project was started.
+This period has a major riddle, many more years are recorded about it than were actually lived.
+The key lives in Solomon’s temple construction were he states when that project was started.
 The result shows which year intervals are subsumed by the trunk chronology through the period.

 The length of time for this period of history is given in a quick reference which establishes the time from the Exodus all the way to Solomon’s reign.